"Suitable for children" locations in Rhodes

 Kolymbia (Kolympia), 25Km from Rhodes City

 Kolymbia (Kolympia) is a low profile seaside resort, with neither the luxury of Ixia nor the intensity of Faliraki.
 It is a great spot for a relaxing family vacation, as it combines a family friendly resort, with suitable hotels and nice restaurants (tip: the Limanaki and the Nissaki restaurants, which the locals also tend to favour, are well worth a visit).
-Depending on which of the 3 beaches you choose, watersports are also available.
+Depending on which of the 3 beaches you choose, water sports are also available.
 The beach to the right is also suitable for snorkeling.

 Anthony Quinn, 16Km from Rhodes City

 This may not necessarily be the best beach for very young children, unless they are fascinated by snorkeling, as this is one of the best spots for this activity on the island.
 This little bay is one of the most beautiful in Rhodes.
-The waters here are crystal clear, and are painted with a distinct emerald green-blue color thanks to the surrounding greenery, and neither very deep nor to shallow.
+The waters here are crystal clear, and are painted with a distinct emerald green-blue colour thanks to the surrounding greenery, and neither very deep nor to shallow.
 Yet, it is also extremely popular, thus often quite crowded.
 The canteen overlooking the bay will provide you will all the necessities.

 Lindos beach, 46Km from Rhodes City